 What to Do in Case of an Overdose

 - Give naloxone if you have it.
-Spray half a dose of nasal naloxone into each nostril, or shoot injectable naloxone into the upper arm or thigh.
+Spray Narcan Nasal Spray into one nostril, or inject intramuscular naloxone into the upper arm or thigh.

 - If the person is not breathing, do rescue breathing (mouth-to-mouth) or CPR if you know how.

-- Wait 3 to 5 minutes for the person to respond.
+- Wait two minutes for the person to respond.
 Continue rescue breathing (or CPR if you are trained).
-If the person does not respond after 3-5 minutes, give a 2nd dose of naloxone.
+If the person does not respond after two minutes, give a second dose of naloxone.